 | Shubman Gill | 6 | Tests & ODIs | Jul – Dec 2025 |

-The streak passed from captain to captain — but none managed to reverse it.
+The streak passed from captain to captain — but finally ended under KL Rahul in the 3rd ODI.

 Rohit Sharma: Most Consecutive ODI Toss Losses by a Captain